PIRomanCod/Python_Core_Team_project/README.md

 # Users Manual

+During the launch process, the program loads the previously created address book (if it exists)

+The program has the function of predictive dialing, which makes it easier to work with it.
+In the process of typing, available commands appear in the address bar, which can be selected with the tab + space button.
+Also, the predictive dialing covers already existing contacts.

 Commands list: >>help - shows next commands list

     >>add_contact 'name' 'number (3 operator and 7 numbers digit)'
-       - to create a new contact in your contact book-  run the command with 2 arguments: Name of contact, Phone number
+       - to create a new contact in your contact book-  run the command with 2 arguments with space separating: 'Name of contact' 'Phone number'

     >>add_phone 'name' 'number (3 operator and 7 numbers digit)'
-       - to add an additional phone number to an existing contact -  run the command with 2 arguments: Name of contact, Phone number
+       - to add an additional phone number to an existing contact -  run the command with 2 arguments with space separating: 'Name of contact' 'Phone number'

+    >>add_note: 'name'(or 'unnamed') 'the note text' '#hashtag' '#hashtag'...
+        - to add notes to an existing contact - run the command with at least 2 arguments with space separating, hashtags unnecessary: 'Name of contact' 'note text' '#hashtag' '#hashtag'...

     >>edit 'name' 'attribute (one of: phones, notes, b_day, email, address)' 'old_value, if not defined = 0' 'new_value', for notes: 'hashtag' 'notes text'
-        - to add additional information (notes, b_day, email, address) for existing contacts - run the command with 4 arguments: Name of contact, attribute, 0, value of attribute
+        - to add additional information (notes, b_day, email, address) for existing contacts - run the command with 4 arguments with space separating: 'Name of contact' 'attribute' '0' 'value of attribute'
-        - for changes in existing information (one of: phones, notes, b_day, email, address)  - run the command with 4 arguments: Name of contact, attribute, old value of attribute, new value of attribute
+        - for changes in existing information (one of: phones, notes, b_day, email, address)  - run the command with 4 arguments with space separating: 'Name of contact' 'attribute' 'old value of attribute' 'new value of attribute'

     >>search 'name' or 'part of info'
         - to search in your contact book - run the command with 1 argument: full or partial of any information

     >>delete_info 'name' 'attribute (one of: phones, notes, b_day, email, address)' 'value'
-        - to delete some information (one of: phone numbers, notes, birthday, e-mail, address) for an existing contact - run the command with 3 arguments: Name of contact, attribute, value of attribute
+        - to delete some information (one of: phone numbers, notes, birthday, e-mail, address) for an existing contact - run the command with 3 arguments with space separating: 'Name of contact' 'attribute' 'value of attribute'

     >>delete_contact 'name'
-        - to remove a contact from the contact book - run the command with 1 argument: Name of contact
+        - to remove a contact from the contact book - run the command with 1 argument: 'Name of contact'

     >>days_to_bday 'name'
-        - to understand how many days are left until the contact's birthday  - run the command with 1 argument: Name of contact (of course if you fill the information before)
+        - to understand how many days are left until the contact's birthday  - run the command with 1 argument: 'Name of contact' (of course if you fill the information before)

     >>birthday_list 'period days'
-        - to understand which contacts in your contact book have the birthdays in some period  - run the command with 1 argument: amount of days
+        - to understand which contacts in your contact book have the birthdays in some period  - run the command with 1 argument: 'amount of days'

     >>show_all"
         - to show all existing information in your contact book

-    >>??????????
+    >>sort
-        - to sort files in the specified folder by categories (images, documents, videos, etc.)
+        - to sort files in the specified folder by categories (images, documents, videos, etc.) - run the command with 1 argument: 'absolut path to specified folder'
-        ???????? need to fix later

     >>exit, >>good_bye, >>close
         - to save and closed the application

+Thank you for choosing our product